Vehicle registration plates of Queensland: General series

 Starting on 1 July 1955, plates were manufactured in the format aaa-nnn with white text on a black base.
 The block used was NAA·000 to PZZ·999, starting at NAA-000, with the O-series initially skipped and used last.

 Once the aaa·nnn format between NAA·000 and PZZ·999 was exhausted, Queensland reversed the order to nnn·aaa, starting 1 July 1977.
 These plates were issued with green text on a white reflective background and bore the slogan Queensland – Sunshine State.
 As such Queensland became the second jurisdiction in Australia to issue sloganised plates.
 This series started at 000·NAA and spanned through to 999·PZZ.
 After exhausting this initial allocation, in late 1987, Queensland began issuing combinations from 000·AAA onwards.

-On 28 September 2001, the last plate with green text was manufactured—999·GKJ.
+On 28 September 2001, the last plate with green text was manufactured—999·GKK.

 In October 2001, Premier Peter Beattie announced that the state would be switching to maroon-on-white plates embossed with the slogan Queensland – The Smart State.
 The Premier stated that idea for the change came from a member of the public.
 This was to demonstrate the state government's efforts to promote education, research and development within Queensland.
 Due to backlash from tourism operators and the public, Beattie rescinded his decision on 30 October, instead allowing motorists to select between either the old or new slogans with maroon text.
 However, it adopted as policy that all government owned motor vehicles, including privately plated vehicles use The Smart State slogan, except where the Premier otherwise agrees.
 The first of the new maroon plates were manufactured on 14 November 2001.
-This started at 000·GKK for the Sunshine State plates and 000·HAA for The Smart State versions.
+This started at 000·GKL for the Sunshine State plates and 000·HAA for The Smart State versions.
 The Smart State slogan was allocated the combinations 000·HAA to 999·HFU, 000·HOY to 999·HQQ, 000·HRU to 999·HRU, 000·HUM to 999·HUM, 000·JAA to 999·JDZ, 000·JKA to 999·JKT, 000·KAA to 999·KAZ, 000·KFA to 999·KGK, 000·KOA to 999·KPD, 000·KWS to 999·KXG, 000·LFA to 999·LFU, 000·LOA to 999·LOZ, 000·LZI to 999·LZZ, and 000·MAA to 999·MFM.
 All others have Sunshine State slogans.